Hannah Schofield

 Across all the below genres, I particularly welcome submissions from writers from communities that have been underrepresented in mainstream publishing, including LGBTQ+ authors, disabled and neurodivergent authors, and authors of colour.

-Please note that I’m not the right agent for children’s books, sci-fi or horror, or a book without speechmarks.
+Please note that I’m not the right agent for children’s books, sci-fi or grisly horror, or a book without speechmarks.
+I am also not considering fantasy or romantasy submissions at this time (but will consider speculative takes on contemporary & historical!).

 Fiction: